-In cases where Google decides that the existing Title is either “written too badly” or “unfitting” compared to the content of the page and/or the users specific search request, they will not show this title in the SERPs (Search Engine Result Pages) but replace it with an individual text paragraph of Google’s choosing.
+In cases where Google decides that the existing Title is either “written too badly” or “unfitting” compared to the content of the page and/or the users specific search request, they will not show this title in the SERPs (Search Engine Result Pages) but replace it text of Google’s choosing.

 If Google changes the text or text paragraph in the title-element, it should have a positive impact on the general Click-Though-Rate of the website.
 Even if the page title is optimised, Google may decide to change it for a number of reasons.